omariosc/oxmedica-cryptography-and-cybersecurity/Practicals/11 Decryption Lab Maths.md

-Showing how we can actually decrypt a message mathematically,
+Showing how we can actually decrypt a message mathematically.
+30 mins